index

 • Medium-bodied and everyday red wines reach their optimal serving temperature at 16–18 degrees Celsius.

-• Powerful and heavy red wines develop their full flavor complexity when served at 18 degrees Celsius.
+• Powerful and heavy red wines unfold their full flavor complexity when served at 18 degrees Celsius.

-THE BEST DISHES AND FOOD WITH RED WINE
+THE BEST DISHES AND FOOD TO SERVE WITH RED WINE

-There is hardly anything that goes together as perfectly as a first-class wine and a delicious meal.
-Especially in autumn and winter, when the dishes are stronger and heartier, choosing the right wine is crucial.
-Only then can the food develop its full effect and taste even more delicious.
-Depending on what dish is on the table, there are different wines that go with it.
-For example, a roast goes wonderfully with a cuvée of Cabernet Sauvignon and Friularo or a Primitivo.
-Of course, you shouldn't neglect German wines either, because they go well with game dishes such as venison leg or venison.
+There's hardly anything that harmonizes as perfectly as a first-class wine and a delicious meal.
+Especially in autumn and winter, when dishes are more robust and hearty, choosing the right wine is crucial.
+Only then can the meal unfold its full potential and taste even more delicious.
+Depending on the dish on the table, there are different wines that complement it.
+A roast, for example, goes wonderfully with a blend of Cabernet Sauvignon and Friularo or a Primitivo.
+Of course, German wines shouldn't be neglected either, as they pair excellently with game dishes such as venison leg or roe deer.

-Of course, red wine is also ideal for cooking.
-It is particularly popular for hearty dark sauces or Bolognese.
+Red wine is also excellent for cooking, of course.
+It's especially popular for hearty dark sauces or Bolognese.

-For such preparations, one usually chooses more affordable wines from classics such as Merlot from Il Portone and Orfeo or Fusilier from Vincenzi.
+For such preparations, people usually choose more affordable classic wines such as Merlot from Il Portone and Orfeo or Fusilier from Vincenzi.

 Weinschmeckeria mulled wine recipe